Table of Contents

 4. Cucumber Juice

-Whether you start your day with a fresh cucumber juice or spray it as a skin-toner, it has magical health benefits for both your skin and body.
+Whether you start your day with fresh cucumber juice or spray it as a skin toner, it has magical health benefits for both your skin and body.

 Also, using cotton pads soaked in cucumber juice is a widely proven remedy for severe dark circles and puffy eyes.